lanzani/VideoColorsBarcode/README.md

 ## Description
 This is a simple python script that generates a barcode from a video file.
 The barcode is created by extracting the average color of each frame in the video and plotting it on a canvas.
-This visually striking representation of the video provides a unique way to visualize its color distribution over time.
+This visual representation of the video provides a unique way to visualize its color distribution over time.

 ## Installation